Elijah Mitchell Player Prop Bets for the NFL Playoffs | San Francisco vs. Green Bay 1/22/2022

 Matchup vs. Green Bay

-- In his lone career matchups, Mitchell put up zero rushing yards versus the Packers, 80.5 fewer than his over/under in Saturday's game.
+- Mitchell finished with zero rushing yards in his one career matchup against the Packers, 80.5 fewer yards than his over/under in Saturday's game.

-- Mitchell did not have a touchdown run in that contest against the Packers.

-- Conceding 109.1 rushing yards per game, the Packers have the 10th-ranked run defense in the NFL.
+- The Packers give up 109.1 yards per game on the ground, the NFL's 10th-ranked rush defense.

-- This season the Packers are ranked seventh in the NFL in rushing touchdowns allowed (13).
+- Mitchell and the 49ers will face off against the NFL's seventh-ranked defense in terms of rushing touchdowns conceded (13).

 Recent Performances

-- In last week's matchup with the Cowboys, Mitchell picked up 96 yards on 27 carries, while scoring one touchdown.
+- Against the Cowboys in the NFC Wild Card round, Mitchell rushed 27 times for 96 yards and scored one touchdown.

-- During his last three games, Mitchell has 300 rushing yards on 69 carries (100.0 yards per game), with one touchdown.
+- During his last three games, Mitchell has rushed for 300 yards (100.0 per game) on 69 carries with one touchdown.

-- He's also tacked on three catches for 0 yards and one touchdown.
+- Mitchell has also caught three passes for 0 yards (0.0 ypg) and one touchdown.

 Mitchell's San Francisco Teammates